supercontainers/ecp-tutorial/01-hands-on.md

 ## Hands on Activity: MPI hello world

-Now that you've practiced loading a simple script, try creating an image that can run this short MPI hello word code:
+Now that you've practiced running a simple script, try creating an image that can run this short MPI hello word code:

 ```code
 // Hello World MPI app